Yes, at our offices in Carson City, Henderson, Las Vegas and Reno. See Appointments. Drive tests are conducted by appointment only.

-If you do not receive your new card in the mail within 20 days, you should contact us.
+If you do not receive your new card in the mail by the expiration date listed on the interim document, you should contact us.
 Please email or call before you visit a DMV office.
 Undeliverable driver’s licenses, instruction permits, or ID cards are returned to the DMV.
 In rental or roommate situations, make sure the post office will deliver mail in your name.

 This or a similar statement means that the issuing state offers its residents the option to obtain a driver's license or identification card which is not compliant with the federal Real ID Act of 2005 and that the license holder has chosen to exercise that option.